 - Fidessa.
 They provide multi-asset trading and investment infrastructure, market data and analysis, and decision making and workflow technology to the banking community globally. $15 trillion worth of transactions flow across their global network each year.
 They offer a number of graduates the opportunity to develop their careers in their business.
 They look for high calibre, enthusiastic graduates with computing or numerate degrees and an interest in the investment marketplace.
 Typical Graduate roles include Developer, Trading Support Analyst, Software Support Analyst, Technical Support Analyst, Trading Platform Engineer, Connectivity Engineer, Data Operations Analyst and QA Analyst.

-- First Derivatives First Derivatives is a leading provider of products and consulting services to the capital markets industry.
+- First Derivatives.
+A leading provider of products and consulting services to the capital markets industry.
 Focused on financial institutions that work cross-asset, often with multi-system and/or high volume trading activities, the Company scopes, designs, develops, implements and supports a broad range of mission critical data and trading systems across front, middle and back-office operations.
 They are based in Ireland.
 They offer a Graduate Options programme which is a 2 year Technology programme.
 After this you can then specialise in areas such as trading technology, software engineering, financial engineering, data science or global technology marketing.

 Find out more about how to prepare for the job assessment process of Fujitsu HERE.